HSLdevcom/jore4-ui/README.md

 - [dbaeumer.vscode-eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for showing linting errors within the code
 - [bradlc.vscode-tailwindcss](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) for adding Tailwind suggestions to IntelliSense

+It is also recommended to enable [organize imports](https://code.visualstudio.com/docs/languages/typescript#_organize-imports) feature so that imports will we ordered as linter wants automatically.

 ## Docker image

 Docker image can be tested locally like this: